Maxlite 5 vs. Maxlite 4

 This bag has durable self-repairing zippers and a sturdy telescoping handle, but it's made with slightly less sturdy components than their Magna line.
 Most of the other bags that we reviewed had some sort of frame sheet on the entire length of the back side (underneath the encasement for the telescoping handle); however, the Maxlite saves on weight and forgoes reinforcing the middle of the back panel.
 There is a frame six inches down from the top and six inches up from the bottom (both of which provide structural support to the bag), but the nine inches in the middle of the back panel are comprised solely of fabric.

-While we did not experience any ripping of the fabric in this middle section, after checking the bag on a return flight, we did notice some denting in the upper frame panel on both this model and the Travelpro Platinum Magna 2.
+While we did not experience any ripping of the fabric in this middle section, after checking the bag on a return flight, we did notice some denting in the upper frame panel on this model.
 While the "damage" was minor, it does raise some concerns over the longevity of the bag.
 Travelpro offers a limited lifetime warranty on the Maxlite series that covers "damage as the result of defects in materials and workmanship."
 The damage done by an airline carrier or through normal wear and tear is expressly not covered, which is what happened in our case.
 This situation only serves to reinforce one of the reasons why people prefer to carry-on when possible, as you are generally more gentle and careful with your luggage than a baggage handler.

 The Maxlite was dented after checking it in.
 This sort of damage is not covered under the lifetime warranty.